pattern-library/generator-pattern-library/README.md

 ## Can I modify an existing pattern?

-Right now, you just need to create a pattern as noted above and extract out what is needed from the file in patternlab directory.
+Right now, you just need to create a pattern as noted above (with `yo`) and extract out what is needed from the file in the patternlab directory.

 We will be adding this as a feature to the Yeoman generator